hasnin090/cod/replit.md

   * System now supports 6 files (2.48 MB) locally with cloud data redundancy
   * **Recommendation**: Continue with hybrid approach as it's more reliable and cost-effective

+- July 04, 2025. **Successfully fixed all critical API endpoints and functionality issues**:
+  * Fixed missing delete endpoints for deferred payments, employees, documents, projects, and completed works
+  * Added comprehensive CRUD operations for all major entities (create, read, update, delete)
+  * Fixed project creation issue by handling required start_date field with default values
+  * Implemented archived transactions functionality with archive/unarchive capabilities
+  * Added proper error handling and activity logging for all new endpoints
+  * Tested and verified all operations work correctly with proper authentication and authorization
+  * **Status**: All reported functionality issues have been resolved successfully

 ## User Preferences

 Preferred communication style: Simple, everyday language.